r4dat/coursera_data_clean/README.md

 ```
 The first setting the current working directory, the second setting the base data directory within the working directory.

-Next we start building path strings to make the actual read-in less painful than co
-mpletely literal path entry.
+Next we start building path strings to make the actual read-in less painful than completely literal path entry.
 If you are unfamiliar with the paste function, it concatenates strings.
 ```{r}
     tpath =  paste(localdir,datadir,setstring,sep='/')
     xname =  paste("X_",setstring,suffix,sep='')